DianaRodenberger/Capstone/README.md

 # Capstone
-Capstone project - MIDS program
+Capstone project - Predicting Attrition in the Federal Workplace

 ## Data

 Data Dictionaries and related documents can be found in: